-Danya from Go Science Girls is joining our our ABCs and 123s series today to show a fun way to introduce shape recognition into backyard bubble play, and explore a little bubble science at the same time!
+Danya from Go Science Girls is joining us today to show a fun way to introduce shape recognition into backyard bubble play, and explore a little bubble science at the same time!

 DIY shape bubble bands

 Magic Fun Math lessons!

 Fun Math is an easy to teach, highly effective math curriculum based on play and hands-on learning.

 All the lessons are designed to be fun and memorable, so children enjoy their lessons and feel confident.